alanng10/Tool/Docue/a.md

 Tool has icon theme that is most general.
 Tool has style that is most general.

+Tool has style that has enough level that is easy enough to use.

 Tool is most general.

 This is enough infra to make tool of any style.